-Requests for combined authority to conduct electronic surveillance and physical searches under 50 U.S.C. § 1805 and § 1824, respectively, are included in this row and are not separately reflected in the rows addressing requests for authority to conduct electronic surveillance (Section 1805) and physical search (Section 1824) above.
+&lt;sup>† Requests for combined authority to conduct electronic surveillance and physical searches under 50 U.S.C. § 1805 and § 1824, respectively, are included in this row and are not separately reflected in the rows addressing requests for authority to conduct electronic surveillance (Section 1805) and physical search (Section 1824) above.

-[†] One application submitted pursuant to 50 U.S.C. § 1861 included in this number was filed in 2021 but did not receive final action within that calendar year. [‡] The government submitted this number of certification(s) during calendar year 2021, but the Court did not take final action on any such certification(s) within that calendar year.
-The Court's disposition of the certification(s) is reported here.
-After completing the declassification review specified in 50 U.S.C. § 1873(a)(1), the DOJ has advised the AO that this number is currently classified for national security reasons.
+&lt;sup>‡ The government submitted this number of certifications pursuant to 50 U.S.C. § 1881a in 2024, but are pending and did not receive final action within the calendar year.
+After completing the declassification review specified in 50 U.S.C. § 1873(a)(1), DOJ advised the AO that the number of certification(s) submitted, and the number of certification(s) pending are currently classified for national security reasons.